GitHubDragonFly/GitHubDragonFly.github.io/README.md

 - Tips:
   - If you think that the model is correctly loaded but you cannot see it then check the following:
     - If the viewer has Gizmo but it is not showing then there might be something wrong with the model
-    - If the viewer has Gizmo and it is showing, or does not have Gizmo at all, then try any or all of the following:
+    - If the viewer has Gizmo and it is showing, or does not have Gizmo at all, then try any or all of the following (whatever is available in that particular viewer):
-      - apply `edges`
+      - change `background color` to white
       - zoom `in/out` or apply `Scale`
+      - apply `Vertex Colors`
+        - apply `Random Vertex Colors`
       - apply `flatShading`
+      - manipulate lights
-      - apply `Vertex Colors` and `Random Vertex Colors`
+      - apply `edges`
-      - change `ambient light` to white
-      - change `background color` to white
-      - try anything else not mentioned above
+      - try anything else not mentioned above (including other available 3rd party online viewers)
   - Large resolution textures should be scaled down before loading, as an example:
     - download [`Bedroom`](https://casual-effects.com/data/index.html) with 8k images and try it AS IS
-    - scale textures down to 1k or 2k (which will speed up loading in browsers)
+    - use some Paint program to scale textures down to 1k or 2k (which will speed up loading in browsers)
   - Also try using [COLLADA2GLTF](https://github.com/KhronosGroup/COLLADA2GLTF) and [FBX2glTF](https://github.com/facebookincubator/FBX2glTF) and [Online 3D Viewer](https://3dviewer.net) exporters / converters

 PLY+STL Viewer